Sara James

-Sara Zofia Egwu-James (born 10 June 2008) is a Polish singer and songwriter of Nigerian origin.
+Sara Zofia Egwu-James (born 10 June 2008) is a Polish singer and songwriter.
 She won the fourth season of the Polish talent show The Voice Kids in 2021, and represented Poland in the Junior Eurovision Song Contest 2021 with the song "Somebody", finishing as a runner-up.
 James was also a finalist in the 17th season of America's Got Talent in 2022.
 She released her debut studio album, Playhouse, in 2024.

 Early life and education

-Sara Zofia Egwu-James was born on 10 June 2008 in Słubice, Poland, to Polish mother Arleta Dancewicz, and Nigerian father John Egwu-James.
+Sara Zofia Egwu-James was born on 10 June 2008 in Słubice, Poland, to Polish mother Arleta Dancewicz, and Nigerian father John Egwu-James, who is also a singer.
 Her parents were married, and divorced.
-James's father is also a singer.
-James has a younger half-siblings, sister Michelle James, and brothers, John James Junior and Jakub Dancewicz.
+James has younger half-siblings, sister Michelle James, and brothers, John James Junior and Jakub Dancewicz.

-She changed schools due to the racism she experienced from her peers because of the colour of her skin.
+During her school years, James experienced racism from her peers due to the colour of her skin, which prompted her to change schools.
 In 2022, she graduated from the Maria Skłodowska-Curie Primary School in Ośno Lubuskie, Poland, and the Stanisław Moniuszko First Degree State Music School in Słubice, where she studied piano.
 She then enrolled at the Academic Secondary School for General Education in Słubice.
 James also studied singing at the Słubice Municipal Cultural Centre.

-In 2024, she revealed that she had been diagnosed with attention deficit hyperactivity disorder (ADHD), which she treats with psychotherapy and pharmacotherapy.
+In 2024, she revealed that she had been diagnosed with attention deficit hyperactivity disorder (ADHD).